-For since His unresisting death an army has risen out of the earth to fight for Him. . . .
+For since His unresisting death an army has risen out of the earth to fight for him. . . .
 And He is better served by them, though dead, than ever Pompey or Cæsar was served, though living.

-JAMES THE BROTHER OF THE LORD THE LAST SUPPER
+JAMES THE BROTHER OF THE LORD

-the memory of that night.
-And I know now that I shall be visited a thousand times again.
+A THOUSAND times I have been visited by the memory of that night.
+And I know that I shall be visited a thousand times again.